 I came to Tokyo last September with some uni friends and this was the first place I took them as I felt this was a definite must-see.
 It felt like the ideal counterpoint to the hustle-and-bustle of Takeshita Dori.
 My favourite thing about Meiji Jingu is the number of people from all over the world who congregate here to pray and reflect.
 While some temples or shrines can have their atmosphere ruined by overcrowding, this one is great whenever.

-Make sure you write an ‘ema’ (a votive tablet) when you visit.
+Make sure you write an ‘ema’ (a votive tablet) here in Meiji Jingu Shrine when you visit and hang it up for future visitors to read.
 They’re only 500 yen each and are a vital part of the experience.
 I could spend hours flipping through what other people have written.
 It can be an intimate and emotional thing to read the ‘ema’, because visitors really confide in them, detailing all their greatest hopes and fears.
 And then sometimes you’ll come across one that a kid wrote that simply says ‘I love lego’.
 And that’s why it’s so special.

-Getting tickets to this amazing museum is a needlessly complicated process.
-You can buy them online through various channels (they’re released on the first day of every month for the following four months) or you can buy them from a Lawson convenience store, where they’re released on the tenth day of every month.
+Getting tickets to Studio Ghibli Museum is a needlessly complicated process.
+You can buy them online through various channels (they’re released on the first day of every month for the following four months) or you can buy them from a Lawson convenience store.
+Ticket sales start on the 10th of every month, for slots int he next month (E.G. Tickets for February go on sale on 10th January).
 Don’t ask me why.
+Be aware that tickets sell out almost instantly, so make sure to already be at the Lawson convenience stores when tickets sales start at 10am on the 10th.

 It’s weird, but it’s definitely worth the effort.
-The museum is cozy, cute and undeniably ‘Ghibli’, situated as it is in a beautiful old house in Mitaka.
+Studio Ghibli Museum is cosy, cute and undeniably ‘Ghibli’, situated as it is in a beautiful old house in Mitaka.
 With gorgeous memorabilia and exclusive animations, it’s on the list of Tokyo must-sees for any self-respecting Totoro fan.
 Don’t expect Disney-style madness.
 Oh, and definitely check out some of the cute cafes in the Mitaka area after you’re done.

 Shinjuku at night